 Along with the change came a new phone number.
 While it was easy enough to inform all her contacts about the new number, it took me a while before I discovered how to move all WhatsApp data to a new phone number.

 There is one important reason why you need to inform WhatsApp about the move.
-If you don't, and someone else gets that number (as it gets back in the pool after the contract expires) all WhatsApp data becomes available if the software is installed on the other person's device.
+If you don't, and someone else gets that number (as it gets back in the pool some time after the contract expires), data Whatsapp collected becomes available if the software is installed on the other person's device.

 Since you don't want that, as it is a privacy-issue and can lead to social engineering attacks, you'd better make sure that this does not happen.
 And that is done by notifying WhatsApp about the change.